rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.2.0.19 Updated for WP 4.2!

+* Updated to work with WordPress 4.2.
+* Fixed issue with WooCommerce (again).

 4.1.0.18 Bug fix

 * Fixed conflict that WooCommerce was causing